PeterCamilleri/games_lessons/01/README.md

 MS-DOS machines.
 They were completely inadequate OS/2 (or Windows/NT) machines for anything but the most trivial tasks written in, yes, 'C'.

-If your lawnmower is a plastic children's toy, the scissors may be the only way to cut the lawn.
+Summary: If your lawnmower is a plastic children's toy, the scissors may be the only way to cut the lawn.

 #### The Evil Committee of Taking Over the World: